kechcole/Blog-App/README.md

 {% endblock content %}
 ```

+#### 6.2 Test login page with different users.
-Trying to acces a users account that had already been created by logging in raises an error as seen below.
+Trying to acces a users account that had already been created  raises an error as seen below.
 This is because Django is trying to access a url that does not have a view(/accounts/profile/) attached to it.
 This is Django functionality, its set up such that after a user successfully login it redirects them to acounts profile page, we can modify this route so that after a successfull logging, a home page is opened.

 Form errors appearance
 ![Login error](./images/10.1Loginerror.png)